ShehabAldeenMo/STMicroelectronics-Tasks/Session 2/Task 1/README.md

 ```

 **Illustration**
-+ Generate the size of each section in object files.
++ Generate the size of each section (.text, .bss, .data) in object files.

 ![Screenshot from 2024-07-16 19-38-58](https://github.com/user-attachments/assets/530643d8-5128-4bf8-ac07-322d7dbfc843)